Science diplomacy as an innovative tool in our international relations

 point of view

 The international security situation is worrying.
-International law is often flouted, states' positions are polarized, and treaties guaranteeing strategic balances are threatened or no longer renewed.
+International law is often flouted, states' positions are polarised, and treaties guaranteeing strategic balances are threatened or no longer renewed.
 In this situation, how can we maintain dialogue between the various actors of the international community?
 Over the past 30 years, Switzerland has built up an internationally recognised profile, particularly in the field of peacebuilding.
 It must use this experience to find innovative solutions and develop new channels of exchange.
 In this respect, science diplomacy is a key instrument for fostering cooperation between States.

-I have launched a project to develop a new vision for Switzerland's foreign policy by 2028 ( AVIS 28external link), which considers that technological development is on the way to becoming a fully-fledged part of international relations.
-In this context, I wanted to focus on a new instrument, still little known, but very promising: "science-diplomacy" or "scientific diplomacy".
+I have launched a project to develop a new vision for Switzerland's foreign policy by 2028 (AVIS 28external link), which considers that technological development is on the way to becoming a fully-fledged part of international relations.
+In this context, I wanted to focus on a new instrument, still little known, but very promising: "science diplomacy" or "scientific diplomacy".

 This term has been coined in the 21st century.
 It encompasses both "diplomacy for science" and "science for diplomacy" as well as "science that informs diplomatic choices".
 Since last February, science diplomacy has had a charter, the "Madrid Declaration on Science Diplomacyexternal link", which places science at the heart of the range of diplomatic tools and establishes principles to strengthen collaboration between these two worlds.
 The use of empirical methods makes it possible to establish international partnerships based on a common language.
 This is an opportunity for international diplomacy to cross lines of conflict and build bridges between communities.
 It is also an opportunity for Switzerland to showcase the excellence of its scientific base in support of global dialogue.